Master’s with Initial Certification (MIC)

 The Master of Arts in Secondary Education with Initial Certification (MIC) at the University of Kentucky is an intensive one calendar-year program of 31 credit hours which leads to both a master’s degree and initial teacher certification in Kentucky.
-The MIC may be pursued in one of four subject areas: English, Mathematics, Science and Social Studies Education.
+The MIC may be pursued in one of two subject areas: English and Social Studies Education.

 The Master’s with Initial Certification program at UK is unique in that students begin teaching from Day 1.
 This “clinically-based” learning environment helps students quickly acclimate to the day-to-day life of a classroom teacher with actual, hands-on experience.
 We believe the ideal learning environment combines theory with practice, and therefore the program is structured to maximize that synthesis.

 Upon graduation, students advance to Rank II status, which results in a pay increase for Kentucky teachers.

 What is the MIC?

 Through the MIC program, students earn both a master’s degree and secondary teaching certification–all within one calendar year.
 Certification is available in English and Social Studies.
 This 31-hour, full-time program includes a number of required courses designed to immerse students in the educational methodologies needed to become a teacher at the secondary level.
 Students also complete a fall practicum experience and a spring student teaching experience.

 Because the MIC program is a graduate-level program, students must have completed a bachelor’s degree in order to enroll.
 Each of the certification areas have specific degree and coursework requirements.
 Check the program pages for more details: